UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-pirates-of-the-caribbean/README.md

 # Natural language processing course 2023/24: Parameter-Efficient Fine-Tuning of Language Models

 This project focuses on investigating parameter-efficient techniques for fine-tuning large language models, such as Low-Rank Adaptation (LoRA), soft prompts, etc. We compare different approaches across various NLP tasks to assess the efficiency and effectiveness of each fine-tuning strategy.
-The evaluation will consider model performance, computational efficiency, and adaptability to different tasks.
-The data used is mainly slovenian corpus sourced from the slobench evaluation framework (https://slobench.cjvt.si/).
+The evaluation considers performance metrics such as precision and f1 scores, computational efficiency (memory used and runtime).
+The data consists of a set of benchmark of several NLP task (these are: Natural Language Interaction, Name Entity Recognition, Dependency Parsing and Recognition of Entailment) in the slovene languge obtained from the slobench evaluation framework (https://slobench.cjvt.si/).

 ## Contents